noaa-afsc/afscOSA/README.md

 ## Examples

-There are code examples for GOA pollock (a bespoke ADMB model), BSAI Atka mackerel, an AMAK model, and AI Pacific cod (an SS3 model).
+There are code examples for GOA pollock (a bespoke ADMB model), BSAI Atka mackerel (AMAK), and AI Pacific cod (SS3).

 Example scripts are downloaded when `afscOSC` is installed.
 Locate them on your computer by running the following commands: